-There are many ways your home’s foundation can be damaged, and insurance won’t always cover it.
-Homeowners insurance policies usually only cover foundation damage like water, fire, and vandalism originating above the slab.
+There are many ways your home’s foundation can be damaged, but insurance doesn’t cover all of them.
+Homeowners insurance policies usually only cover foundation damage that originates above the slab and is caused by perils like fire, water or vandalism.
 Foundation damage under the slab, regular wear and tear, and damage due to poor upkeep generally aren’t covered.
-This article will explain:

-- Wind and Hail
+- Fire and lightning

-- Damage due to vehicle or aircraft
+- Damage due to vehicles or aircraft

 - Riot or civil disturbance

 - Water damage from plumbing, overflow or HVAC